Creamy Vegan Squash Soup with Chive Oil Topping: A Culinary Medicine Delight

 Golden Yukon potatoes are known for their buttery texture and creaminess.
 They are also high in potassium and vitamin B6.
 Did you know that different potatoes can be used for different textures?
 Let me know what you like in the comments below.

-Turmeric: This brillant spice, well-known for its anti-inflammatory properties, goes well with our soup.
+Turmeric: This brilliant spice, well-known for its anti-inflammatory properties, goes well with our soup.
 Research has been done on curcumin, the active component of turmeric, and its potential to reduce inflammation and general anti-inflammatory properties.

 Dill: The crisp, grassy dill flavor balances the earthy aromas of the squash and potatoes.
 It contains antioxidants and has long been used to help with digestion.
-Both the seed and leafy stalk are used.
+Both the seed and the leafy stalk are used.

 Chive Oil: A drizzle of chive oil on top adds a finishing touch that is both visually appealing and packed with flavor.
-Chives are rich in vitamins A and K, adding a subtle onion-like taste enhances the overall dish.
+Chives are rich in vitamins A and K,and adding a subtle onion-like taste enhances the overall dish.

 Free Ebook